How to Get an FHA Construction Loan in 2024

 How does an FHA construction loan work?

-There are two types of FHA construction loans and each is designed to make homeownership more accessible, especially for first-time home buyers.
+There are two types of FHA construction loans, each designed to make homeownership more accessible, especially for first-time home buyers.

 FHA construction-to-permanent loan

 The FHA construction-to-permanent loan is a hybrid that combines the elements of a short-term construction loan with a traditional FHA mortgage.
-This versatile loan can be used to acquire land, finance construction costs, and cover lender fees.
+This versatile loan can be used to acquire land and finance construction costs.
+This is also known as a one-time or single-close loan; you won’t have to pay closing costs for two separate loans.

 It works as a construction loan at first, but when the building is finished, it converts smoothly into a permanent mortgage.
 This transformation eliminates the need for a second closing, simplifying the process for the borrower.
 This loan type is ideal for new construction real estate projects.